 He is a Senior Member of the Institute of Electrical and Electronic Engineers (IEEE) and a member of IEEE Circuits and Systems Society Technical Committees on Neural Systems, and on Cellular Neural Networks and Array Processing.
 He was the Chair of the IEEE CAS Technical Committee on Sensory Systems (2015-17).
 He has been a member of Scientific Committees, Track Chair or Session Chair at many international conferences.
 He is an Associate Editor for IEEE Transactions on Circuits and Systems II and Review Editor for Frontiers in Neuroscience and an active reviewer for many journals and funding agencies.
 His work received several Best Paper and Best Demo awards at international conferences (ISCAS, IJCNN, CNNA, ICDSC), and he has given numerous keynote and invited talks, and examined PhD theses worldwide.

-Dirk Koch is a Senior Lecturer at the University of Manchester.
+Dirk Koch was promoted to Professor for Novel Computing Technologies at Heidelberg University in April 2022, however he is still affiliated to the University of Manchester.
 His group works on run-time reconfigurable systems based on FPGAs ranging from embedded systems to HPC.
 He developed techniques and tools for self-adaptive distributed embedded control systems based on FPGAs.
 Current research projects include hardware security database acceleration using FPGAs-based stream processing, HPC and exascale computing, as well as reconfigurable instruction set extensions for CPUs.
 Furthermore, in the FORTE project he is exploring how memristors can be used for building new kinds of analogue, digital and mixed-signal reconfigurable devices.

 Dirk is author of the book "Partial Reconfiguration on FPGAs" and a co-editor of the book "FPGAs for Software Programmers" and his group is developing and maintaining the GoAhead framework that provides unique capabilities for building run-time reconfigurable systems.
 Recent awards include the FPL Community Award (2016) and the FPL most influential paper award (2015).